-203 (1) Is contrary to the most recent expressed wishes of a patient; 204 (2) Is predicated on an incorrect assessment of the patient's decision-making capacity; 205 (3) Is being proposed pursuant to a DMOST form that has been falsified, forged, or coerced; 205 (3) Is being proposed pursuant to a DMOST form that has been falsified, forged, or coerced; 206 (4) Is being considered without knowledge of a revocation of a completed DMOST form which h hysical 207 unlawfully concealed, destroyed, altered, or cancelled; or hysical 208 (5) Is based on a patient's status either as an individual with a pre-existing long-term mental or p 209 disability, or as an individual who is economically disadvantaged.
-210 § 2515A.
+- (1) Is contrary to the most recent expressed wishes of a patient; - (2) Is predicated on an incorrect assessment of the patient's decision-making capacity; - (3) Is being proposed pursuant to a DMOST form that has been falsified, forged, or coerced; - (4) Is being considered without knowledge of a revocation of a completed DMOST form which has been unlawfully concealed, destroyed, altered, or cancelled; or - (5) Is based on a patient's status either as an individual with a pre-existing long-term mental or physical disability, or as an individual who is economically disadvantaged.

+§ 2515A.
 Immunity.

-211 A health-care institution, health-care practitioner, or health-care provider acting in good faith and in acc ordance 212 with generally accepted health-care standards applicable to the health-care institution, health-care practitioner, or health- 213 care provider is not subject to civil or criminal liability or to discipline for unprofessional conduct for: 214 (1) Complying with a DMOST form signed by a health-care practitioner apparently having authority to make a 215 DMOST for a patient, including a decision to withhold or withdraw health care; 216 (2) Declining to comply with a DMOST form based on a belief that the health-care practitioner then lacked 217 authority to sign a DMOST; 218 (3) Complying with a DMOST form and assuming that the DMOST form was valid when made and has n ot been 219 modified or voided; (4) Providing life-sustaining treatment in an emergency situation when the existence of a DMOST form is 221 unknown; or (5) Declining to comply with a DMOST form because the DMOST form is contrary to the conscience of or good 223 faith medical judgment of the health-care practitioner or the written policies of the health-care institution. § 2516A.
-Assumptions and presumptions. (a) Neither the execution of a DMOST form under this chapter nor the fact that health care is with held or 226 withdrawn from a patient in accordance therewith shall, for any purpose, constitute a suicide. (b) The completion of a DMOST form pursuant to this chapter shall not be deemed or presumed to more lify the 228 terms of an existing insurance policy.
-No policy of insurance shall be legally impaired or invalidated in any manne by the 229 withholding or withdrawal of health care from an insured patient, notwithstanding any term of the policy to the contr ary.
-230 (c) No health-care institution, health-care provider, health-care service plan, insurer issuing disability ins urance, 231 self-insured employee welfare benefit plan, nonprofit hospital service plan, or any other type of direct or indirect p rovider
+A health-care institution, health-care practitioner, or health-care provider acting in good faith and in accordance with generally accepted health-care standards applicable to the health-care institution, health-care practitioner, or health-care provider is not subject to civil or criminal liability or to discipline for unprofessional conduct for:

+- (1) Complying with a DMOST form signed by a health-care practitioner apparently having authority to make a DMOST for a patient, including a decision to withhold or withdraw health care; - (2) Declining to comply with a DMOST form based on a belief that the health-care practitioner then lacked authority to sign a DMOST; - (3) Complying with a DMOST form and assuming that the DMOST form was valid when made and has not been modified or voided; - (4) Providing life-sustaining treatment in an emergency situation when the existence of a DMOST form is unknown; or - (5) Declining to comply with a DMOST form because the DMOST form is contrary to the conscience or good faith medical judgment of the health-care practitioner or the written policies of the health-care institution. § 2516A.
+Assumptions and presumptions. - (a) Neither the execution of a DMOST form under this chapter nor the fact that health care is withheld or withdrawn from a patient in accordance therewith shall, for any purpose, constitute a suicide. - (b) The completion of a DMOST form pursuant to this chapter shall not be deemed or presumed to modify the terms of an existing insurance policy.
+No policy of insurance shall be legally impaired or invalidated in any manner by the withholding or withdrawal of health care from an insured patient, notwithstanding any term of the policy to the contrary.

+(c) No health-care institution, health-care provider, health-care service plan, insurer issuing disability insurance, self-insured employee welfare benefit plan, nonprofit hospital service plan, or any other type of direct or indirect provider of health-care benefits or services, shall require any individual to execute a DMOST form as a condition to being insured, to receiving care, or to being admitted to a health-care institution in order to receiving health-care services.